Mongrel.io User Documentation

 -

-ltrim: Strips whitespace only from the left (beginning) of column values while preserving trailing spaces.
+ltrim: Strips whitespace only from the left (beginning) of column values.

 -

-rtrim: Removes whitespace only from the right (end) of column values while keeping leading spaces.
+rtrim: Removes whitespace only from the right (end) of column values.

 Row Filtering